swiftlang/swift-java/README.md

 This project consists of different modules which have different Swift and Java runtime requirements.

-## JavaKit macros
+## SwiftJava macros

-JavaKit is a Swift library offering macros which simplify writing JNI code "by hand" but also calling Java code from Swift.
+SwiftJava is a Swift library offering macros which simplify writing JNI code "by hand" but also calling Java code from Swift.

-It is possible to generate Swift bindings to Java libraries using JavaKit by using the `swift-java wrap-java` command.
+It is possible to generate Swift bindings to Java libraries using SwiftJava by using the `swift-java wrap-java` command.

 Required language/runtime versions:
 - **JDK 17+**, any recent JDK installation should be sufficient, as only general reflection and JNI APIs are used by this integration